Skip to Content

 How do I apply for food stamps in Alaska?

-If you think you might be eligible for SNAP benefits and want to apply, download and submit the SNAP application form to your local Public Assistance office or apply online through the Alaska Connect Portal .
+To apply for SNAP benefits, download and submit a SNAP application to your nearest Division of Public Assistance (DPA) office 1 or apply online through the Alaska Connect Portal .

 After your application is submitted, the next step in the process is the interview which can be done either in person or over the phone.